 6. Become aware of the space around you.
 Consciously become aware of the space in front, behind, and to the sides—even above and below.
 Allow yourself to feel as if your mind is expanding into the space surrounding you, even expanding outside of the room.

 7. When the recording is complete, allow yourself to sit in silence for one to two minutes.

 8. Gently make small movements through your body, and slowly open your eyes.
 Observe how your awareness has shifted from the beginning of the practice.

-Some meditation studios, like recharj, are taking their classes online.
-Hernandez says to check out their schedule, as they’re offering virtual sound baths for $10.
+Some meditation studios, like recharj, offer classes online.
+Hernandez says to check out their schedule, as they're offering virtual sound baths for $10.
 However, there are other wellness spaces, like N.Y.C. studio MNDFL and L.A.-based virtual studio Copper Vessel, that also offer online sound bath options.
 Maha Rose sound healer Katie Down adds to this, noting that MINKA Brooklyn, WOOM Center, and Integral Yoga all offer sound baths either in-person or online, too.

 So, give sound baths a try.
 The possibilities and benefits are seemingly endless.